How To Remove Linux And Install

 Windows on Your Computer

-This article explains how to install Windows on your computer after removing the Linux operating system from it.
-This article also makes the assumption that Linux, which is incompatible with Windows, has previously been installed on the hard drive using Linux native and Linux swap partitions, and that there is no more free space on the drive.
+This article explains installing Windows on your computer after removing the Linux operating system.
+This article also assumes that Linux, incompatible with Windows, has previously been installed on the hard drive using Linux native and Linux swap partitions and that there is no more free space in the industry.

 Linux and Windows can both run on the same machine.
 Consult your Linux documentation for more details.

-You must manually delete the partitions utilized by the Linux operating system if you want to install Windows on a machine that already has Linux installed.
-During the Windows operating system installation, the Windows-compatible partition can be created automatically.
+You must manually delete the partitions the Linux operating system utilizes to install Windows on a machine with Linux installed.
+During the Windows operating system installation, the Windows-compatible division can be created automatically.

-A bootable disc or CD-ROM for the Linux operating system must be present before you proceed with the methods in this article because doing so will totally delete the Linux operating system from your computer.
-Make sure you have a reliable backup of all the data on your computer if you plan to restore the Linux operating system at a later time.
-Additionally, the Windows operating system that you intend to install must be in the full release.
+A bootable disc or CD-ROM for the Linux operating system must be present before you proceed with the methods in this article because doing so will delete the Linux operating system from your computer.
+Ensure you have a reliable backup of all the data on your computer if you plan to restore the Linux operating system later.
+The Windows operating system you intend to install must be fully released.

-A "superblock" at the start of a disc partition is used by Linux file systems to specify the fundamental dimensions, configuration, and state of the file system.
+Linux file systems use a "superblock" at the start of a disc partition to specify the file system's fundamental dimensions, configuration, and state.

 Typically, partition types 83 (Linux native) or 82 are used to install the Linux operating system (Linux swap).
 It is possible to set the Linux boot manager (LILO) to launch from: